CompuTec/computec-docs/appengine_versioned_docs/version-3.0/administrators-guide/configuration-and-administration/configuration.md

     </div>
     </details>

-    Click the Close button and Switch the Background Processing State switch to ON on the required database again.
-    In the User column, add a user on which the Background Processing will be operating.

 10. Finally, assign an AppEngine instance to the configured environment.
 This step integrates the application engine with the SAP landscape, enabling the necessary application services and functionalities.

 Once the configuration is completed, you can log in to the [Launchpad](../.././appengine-users-guide/launchpad.md)